JustinBrow/Action1/README.md

 For deploying Windows Product Key.
 Namely the Windows 10 ESU MAK key.
 In the script library define a String parameter `ProductKey`.
 #### TEMPLATE - Deploy Printer
 Deploying a printer with Action1
+#### Trust RDP Cert
+With the April 2026 Windows Updates Microsoft added a new prompt when connecting to remote desktops.
+This script downloads the certificate from the gateway and adds the cert hash to the trusted registry.